 Depending on your financial situation and the government’s interventions to bolster the economy, first-time homebuyers may be encouraged to set their sights on ownership.
-While there has been a dip in activity, with fewer home sale transactions in March across major Canadian markets, there are opportunities to explore.
+While there was a dip in activity at the outset of the economic shot-down, with fewer home sale transactions in March across major Canadian cities, the market bounced back much faster than anticipated and there are opportunities to explore.

-In response to the pandemic, real estate agents are leveraging technology such as 360 or 3D virtual tours and e-signatures, and remote closing to facilitate transactions.
-So, if you’re a first-time homebuyer hoping to make a home purchase, now may be a good time to dip your feet into the market.
+In response to the pandemic and even prior to it, real estate agents had been leveraging technology such as 360 or 3D virtual tours, e-signatures and remote closings to facilitate transactions.
+Under the right circumstances, first-time homebuyer hoping to make a home purchase may find this is a good time to dip their toes into the market.

 Here are a few ways that first-time buyers may benefit from purchasing a home now:

 The Bank of Canada has made several interest rate changes over the past few months in response to the coronavirus outbreak.
 The government made the decision with the purpose of softening the blow of the pandemic to the economy.
-Real estate is one of Canada’s largest economic sectors, and the lowered interest rate may encourage more Canadians to purchase a home.
+Real estate is one of Canada’s largest economic sectors, and this lowered interest rate indeed encouraged more Canadians to purchase a home.

 In March, The Bank of Canada had slashed the rate from 1.75% to 1.25% which had ignited activity in home purchases especially in more expensive markets.
 Since then they have made even more reductions.
 Currently, the benchmark rate sits at 0.25%, the lowest it’s ever been.
 This is good news for first-time homebuyers who have struggled in the past to qualify for a mortgage due to the mortgage stress test and higher interest rates.
-Now, first-time buyers can borrow the funds they needed from mortgage lenders and have lower mortgage payment and pay less in interest over time.
+Now, first-time buyers can borrow the funds they needed from mortgage lenders, and pay less in interest over time.

 Beat Out the Market Competition

-Although there are many people who are taking a wait-and-see approach to the real estate market, this can be an advantage for homebuyers willing to brave current market conditions.
+Generally, in uncertain times and circumstances, many people will take a wait-and-see approach to the real estate market, since this is a large investment and long-term commitment.
+However, homebuyers willing to brave the conditions could be at an advantage.
 This is because fewer buyers shopping for homes means less competition.
-Sellers who are keen to sell quickly may be more open to negotiating and lowering their purchase price.
-This could temporarily pivot the market from a sellers’ market to a buyers’ market.
+Sellers who are keen to sell quickly may be more open to negotiating and lowering their price.
+When this happens on a larger scale, the effect will be a shift from a sellers’ market to a buyer’s market.

 Economic Downturn?
 No Problem

-If you’ve already saved a down payment in cash and it’s not tied up in other investments, you may not be affected by an economic downturn.
-If you have job security in your current role and have access to the financing you need, this could be the right time to make a purchase.
+If you’ve already saved a down payment in cash and is not tied up in other investments, you may not be affected by an economic downturn.
+If you have job security in your current role and have access to the financing you need, market conditions could be right to make a purchase.

-Being a first-time homebuyer now means you can take advantage of low interest rates and less competition.
+Being a first-time homebuyer now means you can take advantage of low interest rates and less competition in some markets.
 In contrast, other homebuyers may be wondering if they will be able to sell their current home in this market and use the equity to purchase a new home.

 These challenging times do not mean that it is necessarily a bad time to buy a home.
 Those who are willing to brave current market conditions can find plenty of opportunities to get ahead of the market and find savings.
-When social distancing measures loosen, the demand that was previously there may return.
+As social distancing measures continue to loosen, the demand and activity has returned to the market.